xNicklaj/Butter/Docs/Persistent_Variables.md

 ### Enabling persistency for Scriptable Variables
 All games use save data to ensure that player progress isn't lost.
-Well Simple SOAP supports Variable Persistency with a simple drag and drop.
+Well Butter supports Variable Persistency with a simple drag and drop.

 In the previous pages I've shown how to use Scriptable Variables and Scriptable Events.
 I will use these two components in this demo, so if you don't know what these are go back and explore the previous pages.
 This demo will be a followup to the scenario created in the first page of the docs.